 Make your own garlic powder by dehydrating and grinding garlic cloves.
 If you grow garlic or purchase in bulk and still have an abundance in storage come spring, it may be worth the effort to turn the excess into garlic powder before the cloves go bad.

-Step 3: Use a mortar and pestle, high quality blender, spice grinder, or coffee grinder to grind dehydrated garlic.
-Then sift the ground garlic powder through a strainer to remove larger pieces.
+Use a mortar and pestle, high quality blender, spice grinder, or coffee grinder to grind the dehydrated garlic.
+Then sift the ground garlic powder through a strainer to separate the garlic powder from garlic flakes.
 The larger pieces are ideal for using in soups and stews where they will rehydrate, soften, and add plenty of flavor.

 Homemade Garlic Powder

 - Separate the cloves of garlic from the head.
 Peel off the papery skins, and slice the cloves thin.

 - To dry garlic using a dehydrator: Spread out the sliced garlic in a single layer on the dehydrator screens and dehydrate at 125˚F (52˚C) until the garlic is crispy and snaps when you break it, up to 12 hours.
 Rotate your screens several times to dry evenly.